RaphaelIT7/gmod-holylib/README.md

 Now what this module does - it prevents writing NW2Vars into the baseline ensuring they won't be applied to all entites of the same class.<br>

+> [!NOTE]
+> The bug still exists clientside though seems to be rarer / variables don't seem to actually change?<br>
+> There still seems to be invalid proxy calls though nothing much I can do about that.<br>
+> This definetly needs more testing though it should be an improvement.<br>

 # Unfinished Modules